 The next step is to find websites that are linking to these content assets (homepage, product page or blog post) and pitch them your content asset.
 The objective is to get these sites to replace the existing link with a link to your site.
 Brian Dean of Backlinko provides a really neat little email outreach template on this.
 See below.

-The benefit of all of this is of course is off-page SEO.
+The benefit of all of this of course is off-page SEO.
 More SEO link juice as the parlance goes.
 With more sites (the higher the quality the better) pointing to your site, the better the overall ranking it will have in the search engines.

 This is a well established lead generation method using content as the tool.
-Once again, if you’re savvy in how you activity this the benefits can be manifold.
-Most marketers tend to have a CTA on their site which offers users a free access to a digital asset of some sort (ebook, video tutorial etc.) in exchange for their email address.
+Once again, if you’re savvy in how you activate this the benefits can be manifold.
+Most marketers tend to have a CTA on their site which offers users free access to a digital asset of some sort (ebook, video tutorial etc.) in exchange for their email address.
 This is the classic opt-in carrot technique.